polyaxon/polyaxon/site/integrations/dockerhub.md

 ## Overview

 You can use your public images without the need to set any configuration.

-In order to use private docker images hosted on docker hub, you need to set access credentials.
+In order to push private docker images to docker hub, you need to set access credentials.

 ## Create a secret containing the credentials to use with docker hub